Black (Dark) Stools During Pregnancy

-Pregnancy is a period of great physical strain on the body which is why most women become hyper-aware of their body during pregnancy.
-You always want to keep an eye on the signs and symptoms of anything that seems wrong or dangerous.
-Those signs could not just mean danger for you but your baby as well.
-One of the things most women are afraid of is black potty in pregnancy.
+Pregnancy causes great physical strain on the body, which is why most women become hyper-aware of it during the period – you’re always on the lookout for signs and symptoms of anything that seems unusual.
+One of these symptoms is black stools during pregnancy.
 This, however, can be a misleading fear since black stools alone are not dangerous.
-If other symptoms accompany the stools, then it could indicate an illness, infection or internal bleeding.
+Other symptoms accompanying the stools could indicate an illness, infection, or internal bleeding.
 The stools alone are not an illness but an indicator or a symptom.
 The symptoms to watch out for when you have black stools are:

-To better understand why this occurs and what the risks associated with black stools during pregnancy, it is essential to understand the causes of black stools.
+To better understand the reasons and risks associated with black stools during pregnancy, it is essential to understand the causes of black stools.

-There can be numerous reasons why your body passes out motion in black colour during pregnancy.
+There can be numerous reasons why your body passes motions in black colour during pregnancy.
 Some of them are:

 Certain types of medication can cause dark stools during your pregnancy.
-This is usually the first thing doctors check while examining your condition.
-Some variations of antacids, pantoprazole, domperidone and paracetamol are known to cause black stools.
-These over the counter medication are easy to access and can be harmful if taken without a prescription.
+This is usually the first thing doctors check when examining your condition.
+Some variations of antacids are known to cause black stools.
+Over-the-counter medication is easy to access and can be harmful if taken without a prescription.
 It is important to remember that self-medication can be dangerous during pregnancy.
 Inform your doctor about the medicines you consume so that medication-related problems with your stools can be ruled out.

-It is commonly believed that the dark coloured foods cause dark stools.
-Watch out for black or blue foods and talk to your doctor about managing your diet to balance out the nutrition.
-It is also recommended that you stay away from any food prepared with artificial food colouring during this period.
+It is commonly believed that dark coloured foods cause dark stools.
+Watch out for black or blue foods and talk to your doctor about managing your diet to balance out your nutritional intake.
+It is also recommended that you stay away from any food prepared using artificial food colouring during this period.

 3. Iron Supplements

-One of the more serious reasons why there could be black stool is bleeding.
-It could be something as small as gastrointestinal bleeding due to extreme GERD, or something as serious as internal bleeding along your uterine tract.
-Regardless of the type of bleeding, it is essential to have it checked out by a doctor.
+One of the more serious reasons for black stools during pregnancy is bleeding.
+It could be something as small as gastrointestinal bleeding due to extreme GERD, or something as serious as intestinal tract bleeding.
+Regardless of the type, it is essential to have it checked out by a doctor.

 5. Health Issues

-Black stools often indicate some health issues.
-If your stool is black and has an extremely foul odour it could be a condition called Melena.
+Black stools often indicate health issues.
+If your stool is black and has an extremely foul odour, it could be a condition called melena.
 If the consistency is tarry and black, it could indicate internal bleeding.
-If during the third term of your pregnancy, the anal region swells and the stools come out black, it could be a sign of an anal tear.
-Talk to a doctor to understand if the black stools are related to genetics or medical issues.
+If during the third term of your pregnancy the anal region swells and the stools come out black, it could be a sign of an anal tear.
+Talk to a doctor to understand if the black stools are related to medical issues.